 Meanwhile, usability testing uncovers any illogical flows within your website or app that could sow doubt and confusion.
 To take just one random example, when we carry out a usability test for a client, our testers will verify the claim that a ‘24-hour’ call centre really is open round the clock.
 They’ll also help to identify where there might be accessibility issues on your website: does the website work well with a screen-reader, for example?

 Once again, taking ownership, rather than relying on your technology team, empowers you to impact conversion rates.

 It’s time to move over to user-centric CRO

-If functional and usability testing is not currently part of your CRO strategy, you’re missing out on a very important tool to optimise conversions; ultimately, you’re missing out on paying customers.
+If ecommerce testing services, specifically, functional and usability testing are not currently part of your CRO strategy, you’re missing out on a very important tool to optimise conversions; ultimately, you’re missing out on paying customers.